-Whether it’s the unbridled sense of boundless adventure or the sheer joy of simply hitting the open road, there really is a lot to be said for simply hitching a camper to the back of your vehicle and heading out wherever your instincts take you.
+Whether it’s the unbridled sense of boundless adventure or the sheer joy of simply hitting the open road, there really is a lot to be said for simply hitching a camper to the back of your vehicle as a towing vehicle and heading out wherever your instincts take you.

 Yet as fun as all that can be, make no mistake about it, the RV lifestyle isn’t without its dangers.